jonnor/embeddedml/emlearn/demos.md

 - Usually done on real data.
 - Can be ran on real hardware.
 - Might need to be quite complex (depending on application)

+## Priority

+**Examples** are more important than demos.
+Can maybe have 1 or 2 demos just for marketing purposes.
+Or to use demo development as a way to ensure that the neccesary tooling is in place and ergonomical.

 ## Goals